 In San Francisco, voters approved a $425 million bond to pay a quarter of the costs of fortifying a sea wall.
 A full makeover of the Embarcadero, one that prepares for sea level rise as well as earthquakes, could cost upward of $5 billion and take decades to complete.

-NANOARCHITECH ….
-Our patented products were created at the request of FEMA and HUD.
+created at the request of FEMA and HUD.

 Resilience is our middle name.

 FEMA is devising a program, “Building Resilient Infrastructure and Communities” focused on funding public infrastructure projects that increase a community’s resilience before a disaster by setting up to 25 percent of estimated disaster expenses, a total of $300 million to $500 million per year.
-NANOARCHITECH’s solutions are available for deployment for private and public infrastructure projects.
+NANOARCHITECH’s solutions are available for deployment for public infrastructure projects.

 Contact: info@nanoarchitech.com